Hell's Backbone Grill and Organic Farm

 Hell’s Backbone Grill has its own “no-harm organic farm,” where they grow their own vegetables, fruits, herbs, flowers, and greens, as well as Boulder-raised, grass-fed local lamb and beef.
 Their 130 chickens provide eggs for the restaurant’s breakfast plates, and all weeding is done by hand (with the help of two rescue goats who never tire of chomping on wayward plants).
 A straw-bale greenhouse extends the growing season into the colder months, resulting in a whopping 12,000 pounds of produce grown each year.

 As a result, this little stop-off has become a destination for anyone driving Scenic Highway 12 or visiting Bryce Canyon or Capitol Reef National Parks.
-Hell’s Backbone Grill gathers accolades and awards in droves, all while humbly continuing to offer food as savory as the outdoor surroundings.
+Hell’s Backbone Grill gathers accolades and awards in droves, (the highest Zagat ratings in Utah and was selected as a James Beard Award semifinalist in 2017, 2018, and 2019), all while humbly continuing to offer food as savory as the outdoor surroundings.
 The restaurant serves breakfast, lunch, dinner, and does special events — so there’s generally something to suit your itinerary.

 For breakfast, a top favorite is blue corn pancakes, while farm pumpkin-piñon enchiladas are an excellent way to fuel up mid-day.
 Or to top off a long hike, dine on spicy cowgal chipotle meatloaf.
 (They also have a full list of libations and desserts you don’t want to miss.)